astrivant/polyad/pkg/polyad/balance/README.md

 You get a PNG for the initial graph and every structural rewrite, Mermaid lifecycle snapshots, and an ordered `events.jsonl` journal.
 PNGs show prerequisite edges; routing decisions and their observations are recorded in the journal.
 Enable this on your own `Scheduler` or composed `Graph` with `plots=True`; matplotlib is imported only when plotting is requested.
-These snapshots describe each local scheduling boundary, not a flattened view of all nested graphs.
+Each snapshot describes one local scheduling boundary.
+Inspect child boundaries separately.

 ### What the rewrites produce